-Develop the skills, knowledge and confidence you need to be a highly effective senior leader in a school.
+Develop the skills, knowledge and behaviours that you need to be a high-performing senior leader in schools.

 Who can apply

-You should be in a leadership role with cross-school responsibilities, for example:
+You should be, or aspire to be, a senior leader with cross-school responsibilities, for example:

 - an experienced middle leader